CodySchaaf/cs-option/README.md

 If the option is nonempty return it, otherwise return the result of evaluating an alternative expression.

-Use full when you need a default but the method api you are passing it to needs an option.
+Useful when you need a default but the method api you are passing it to needs an option.

 ```js